 When going direct to travel insurers, they may be able to offer you a quote, but this doesn’t necessarily mean it will be the best available price on the market.
 Accepting the first quote you’re given or buying through your travel agent can work out expensive.
 If you want to save money, comparing quotes from a variety of companies is a must, but going from site to site or phoning around for quotes can be time consuming, especially if you have medical conditions to declare.
 That’s where Medical Travel Compared can help - having access to a panel of over 40 leading travel insurance specialists, our free independent service is designed to provide multiple quotes in minutes, saving you time and money!

-Our online medical screening process is very straightforward.
+It’s a very straightforward and easy process to disclose your medical history online..
 All you have to do is enter the name(s) of your medical conditions into the system.
 You will then be asked a series of relevant questions to help us assess your current health status.
 It’s really important that the information you provide matches your medical records, as in the event of a medical claim, this information may be verified.
-If you’re completing a medical screening on behalf of a friend or family member, make sure you’re fully informed of any heart, respiratory, stroke, or cancerous conditions EVER suffered and aware of any medical conditions that medication is being prescribed for, as failing to declare any material facts could generate inaccurate quotes and invalidate the policy.
+If you’re declaring a medical history on behalf of a friend or family member, make sure you’re fully informed of any heart, respiratory, stroke, or cancerous conditions EVER suffered and aware of any medical conditions that medication is being prescribed for, as failing to declare any material facts could generate inaccurate quotes and invalidate the policy.
 Read our ‘Online Medical Screening Guide’ for further information.

 Many people think that the more medical conditions you declare, the higher the premium will be.
 This is not the case.
 Many medical conditions do not have an impact on the cost of travel insurance and it’s not necessarily the amount of medical conditions that affect the premium, but a combination of current health status, travel destination, length of trip and age.

-Apart from making sure your policy includes cover for your pre-existing medical conditions and provides a good level of medical expenses and repatriation cover – at least £2 million is recommended, here’s a few other cover options to take into consideration when comparing and buying travel insurance online:
+Apart from making sure your policy includes cover for your pre-existing medical conditions and provides a good level of medical expenses and repatriation cover – here’s a few other cover options to take into consideration when comparing and buying travel insurance online:

 Make sure this covers the total cost of your holiday in case you have to cancel in the instance of job loss and can no longer afford the trip, an illness or injury which deems you unfit to travel or having to cut the holiday short and return home because a close family relative falls seriously ill.
 If you're travelling last minute with no cancellation risk, you may not feel the need to pay out for cancellation cover and choose a lower priced quote.